 Put pumpkin pulp into a wide mixing bowl.
 Add ginger-garlic-green chili paste, wheat flour, gram flour (chickpea flour), finely chopped coriander leaves, sesame seeds, carom seeds, garam masala powder, turmeric powder, oil, sugar, and salt.

-Mix them together.
-Gently knead, adding water little by little to get a smooth and pliable dough.
+Mix them together and knead gently, adding water little by little to get a smooth and pliable dough.

 Divide the dough into many lemon-sized balls.
-Roll each of them, dusting wheat flour, to make 6-7 inch diameter discs.
+Roll each of them while dusting wheat flour to make 6–7-inch diameter discs.

 Heat a griddle or flat pan.
 Add a few drops of oil on it.
 Place a disc on it.
-Keep the heat medium-high.
-Add a few drops oil or ghee and cook it both sides till golden brown.
+Keep the heat on medium-high.
+Add a few drops oil or ghee and cook it on both sides until they are golden brown.

-Cook all the pancakes like this.
-Yellow pumpkin parathas are ready to serve!
+Cook all of the pancakes like this.
+Once you've turned all of your dough into flatbreads, your yellow pumpkin parathas are ready to serve!

 Click thumbnail to view full-size